deeplearning4j/deeplearning4j/README.md

  -cc // CUDA-only argument, builds only binaries for target GPU architecture. use this for fast builds
 ```

+You can find the compute capability for your card [on the NVIDIA website here](https://developer.nvidia.com/cuda-gpus).

+For example, a GTX 1080 has compute capability 6.1, for which you would use ```-cc 61``` (note no decimal point).

 ## OS Specific Requirements